lukeed/taskr/README.md

 Fly is a task runner.
 It's designed to get you from `A` to `B` -- that's it.

-If it helps, imagine you're dining in a restaraunt and Fly is the food runner.
+If it helps, imagine you're dining in a restaurant and Fly is the food runner.
 Fly's role is solely to collect meals from the kitchen (`fly.source`) and deliver them to the correct table (`fly.target`).
 As a food runner, Fly may do this one plate at a time (`fly.serial`) or deliver multiple plates at once (`fly.parallel`).
 Either way, Fly only cares about going from `A` to `B`.
-It may not be the most glamarous job, but as far as you (the patron) are concerned, it's incredibly important because it brings you food.
+It may not be the most glamorous job, but as far as you (the patron) are concerned, it's incredibly important because it brings you food.

 ### Plugins